BrandonKirbyson/VSCode-Animations/README.md

 | `Color`       | The color of the cursor animation            | `Hex` or `RGB` color as `string` |
 | `Style`       | The type of animation to use for the cursor. | `Block`, `Line`                  |
 | `TrailLength` | The length of the trail behind the cursor.   | `Number`                         |

+### Focus Dimming

+You can customize how the windows dims when it loses focus.
+In settings there are options to change the dimmed window's `opacity`, `duration`, and you can toggle `Full Window` mode which if turned on dims everything but if left off leaves the actual code editor full opacity.

 ## Custom CSS